joshnuss/1000experiments.dev/src/routes/posts/identity-provider-for-stripe.md

 - Take less that **10 minutes to integrate**.
 - Handle the **Stripe integration** for checkout and billing portal.
 - Support **OAuth**, ie Google, GitHub, Twitter etc..
+- Integrate Stripe Checkout on signup.
 - Handle **SSO** (Single sign on), making enterprise deals possible without extra work.
 - Allow **teams**, ie. multiple users per account.
 - **JWT based**.
 No need to contact IDP to verify access.
-The JWT includes info about member's payment status and plan.
+The JWT should include info about the member's payment status and plan.
 - **Open source**.
 Using a BSL license.
 - **Self hostable** for free.
-- **Paid hosting** option - assuming this idea works out and people actually want to pay for it ;) For now it's just an experiment
+- **Paid hosting** option - assuming this idea works out and people actually want to pay for it ;) For now it's just an experiment.

 ## Implementation

-Each app gets its own subdomain, for example if the app was `mydomain.tld`, `id.mydomain.tld` would be handled by the idp:
+Each app gets its own subdomain, for example if the app was `mydomain.tld`, `id.mydomain.tld` would be handled by the IDP:

 Then to integrate signup on a site, it would require just one link: